 Then my eldest son found a little church in Little Abington, between Cambridge and Haverhill, for sale.
 That was on Thursday 13 February 2020.
 I managed to view it inside the following Sunday afternoon and the day after that, 17 February, I received a loan to buy it.
 Two days before the Triumph of Orthodoxy, on 6 March, we heard that we had obtained it after an auction process.
 This was a miracle.
 Little Abington is seven miles to the south-east of Cambridge, where we had first searched for a church forty years before, in 1980, but had been let down by the powers that then were.
 This place was where three counties, Essex, Suffolk and Cambridgeshire, joined.
 It was the third church I had founded.
 (As someone said Colchester, Norwich and Cambridge made a triangle).
 The three churches were to represent unity in diversity.
 It was also near Cambridge, that centre of anti-Trinitarian theology, which we thus challenged.

 On a personal level, I had known Little Abington almost all my life – it was on the very edge of all those villages, where for centuries my ancestors had been born, lived, worked and died.
 And all those villages, the Abingtons, Ridgwell, Hadstock, Bartlow, West Wratting, Shudy Camps, Castle Camps, Great Chesterford, Steeple Bumpstead, Helions Bumsptead, Sturmer, Kedington, Withersfield, Stambourne, Baythorn End, Hundon, their names poetry and music to me, were all haunted not by the cold conceits of atheist Cambridge, but by the humble martyr St Edmund.
 Clearly, there would have to be an icon of him on the iconostasis as THE local saint.
-Moreover, the church here was a church that had belonged for 100 years, since it had been built, to the Non-Conformist ‘United Reformed Church’.
+Moreover, the church here was a church that had belonged for 100 years, since it had been built, to waht is now called the Non-Conformist ‘United Reformed Church’.
 This was a Protestant group to which many of my local forbears had belonged.